7 Small Crochet Projects – Cute & Easy Things to Crochet

 Need a little creativity on the go?
 These tiny crochet projects are perfect for your bag, your busy schedule, and make great little gifts for friends too.

-👉 Try this free mini heart pattern by Mouse & Sparrow.
+👉 Try the Dixie Mesh Bag crochet pattern by Mouse & Sparrow.

 3. Mini Granny Squares